For optimal protection, ZINGA should be applied in two layers of 60 or 90 µm DFT each.

 This method is probably the most common use of ZINGA as it requires the simplest surface preparation.
 ZINGA’s mechanism of protection is so similar to conventional galvanizing that they work in complete unison, as they are merely different forms of zinc.
 Rather than replacing galvanized assets, structures can simply have their protection “re-charged” by applying ZINGA to the rough surface of the old galvanizing after appropriate decontamination of the surface and removal of the salts.

-Independent laboratory testing performed by multiple institutes has proven ZINGA can guarantee twice the corrosion protection compared to that of galvanised or epoxy coated rebars.
+Independent laboratory testing performed by multiple institutes has proven ZINGA can guarantee twice the corrosion protection compared to that of other paint systems.